zimicjs/zimic/README.md

   });
 ```

-The `request` parameter represents the intercepted request, containing useful properties such as `.body`, `.headers`,
+The `request` parameter represents the intercepted request, containing useful properties such as `request.body`,
-and `.searchParams`, which are typed based on the interceptor schema.
-The function should return a boolean: `true` if
+`request.headers`, `request.pathParams`, and `request.searchParams`, which are typed based on the interceptor schema.
-the request matches the handler and should receive the mock response; `false` otherwise and the request should bypass
+The function should return a boolean: `true` if the request matches the handler and should receive the mock response;
-the handler.
+`false` otherwise and the request should bypass the handler.

 #### HTTP `handler.respond(declaration)`